Bobavrgt/GorillaTagModTemplateProject/README.md

 - Directory.Build.props: This file contains information about where dependencies are located.
 If you are getting CS024 (type could not be found) errors, GamePath is probably wrong.

 ## CHANGE LOG FROM GRAICC'S
-- The only thing I changed is adding Newtilla support instead of utilla
+- The only thing I changed is adding Newtilla support instead of utilla and netstandered2.1.

 ## DO NOT DO ANY OF THE FOLLOWING:
 - Do not put spaces in the project name, as it will prevent the mod from loading.
 - Do not remove ANY references unless you are replacing it with better ones.

 ## DISCALMER:
 This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
-Portions of the materials contained herein are property of Another Axiom. ©2021 Another Axiom Inc.
+Portions of the materials contained herein are property of Another Axiom. Â©2021 Another Axiom Inc.